pnuu/halostack/doc/source/plan.rst

 Image preprocessing
 ___________________

+- subtract bias?
+- flat correction?
+  - would reduce the effect of dust

-- remove gradients
+- remove sky gradient

-  - use blurred version of the image
+  - blurred (with large radius) version of the image

+    - simple, easy to implement
+    - halos affect slightly the resulting background value

-  - use gradient model
+  - gradient model

-    - fit the gradient plane: ax^2 + by^2 + cx + dy + e
+    - gradient plane: ax^2 + by^2 + cx + dy + e
-    - random reference point selection?
+    - uniform reference point selection?

-    - isotropic reference point selection with area exclusion mask?
+      - area exclusion mask?
+      - discard a point if too large difference compared to neighbours?

+	- median filtering for reference points?
+	- would reduce the effect of halos

     - user supplied reference points?

       - from first image, use same locations for each image
       - select points individually for each image

 Calculate stacks
 ________________

-- average
+- average --- **check**
-- median
+- median --- **check**

+  - needs lots of RAM, or memmap'd HDF5 (only linux?)
+  - would be useful for making flat-field images
+  - but not really needed?

-- minimum
+- minimum --- **check**
-- maximum
+- maximum --- **check**
 - sigma-average

+  - really necessary?
+  - needs lots of RAM, or memmap'd HDF5 (only linux?)

 Image postprocessing
 ____________________

-- remove gradients
+- remove gradients?

+  - should be done before stacking
-  - select points for gradient removal
+  - select points or use blur

-- B-R
+- B-R --- **check**

+  - user supplied multiplier (default: 1.0) --- **check**
   - select points to calculate optimal multiplier for R-channel
   - http://opticsaround.blogspot.fr/2013/03/le-traitement-bleu-moins-rouge-blue.html

-- R, G, B = (R, G, B) - average(R, G, B)
+- R, G, B = (R, G, B) - average(R, G, B) --- **check**
-- USM
+- USM --- **check**
-- emboss
+- emboss --- **check**
-- gamma
+- gamma --- **check**

-Image/data output
+Image output
 -----------------

 - scale data to cover full range of the format

+  - mean
+  - sigma-mean

 - formats

   - 8/16-bit PNG
   - JPG preview
-  - HDF5 (double, only linux?)